bkoz/tomcatbinbg/README.md

-# Blue/Green binary deploy to Tomcat on OpenShift v3.3
+# Blue/Green binary deployment to Tomcat on OpenShift v3.3

 ## (Work in progress) Deploy from testing to production.